risk-first/website/menagerie/Operational-Risk.md

 ![Monitoring And Detection](images/generated/risks/operational/monitoring-detection.png)

-### From Within

-As we saw in [Map and Territory Risk](Map-and-Territory-Risk), it's very easy to fool yourself, especially around [Performance Indicators](https://en.wikipedia.org/wiki/Performance_indicator) and metrics.
-Good [Operations Management](#operations-management) is about going beyond this and looking for trouble.
-Large organisations have [Audit]() functions precisely to guard against their own internal failing [processes](Process-Risk) and [agency risk](Agency-Risk).
-Audits could be around software tools, processes, practices, quality and so on.
-Retrospectives?

-TQM, quality.
-Continuous improvement.

-### From Without

-- _Environmental Scanning_ is all about trying to determine which changes in the environment are going to impact your operation.
-Here, we are trying to determine the level of [Dependency Risk](Dependency-Risk) we face for external dependencies, such as _suppliers_, _customers_ and _markets_.
-Tools like [PEST](https://en.wikipedia.org/wiki/PEST_analysis) are relevant here, as is
-- [Penetration Testing](https://en.wikipedia.org/wiki/Penetration_test) is looking for security weaknesses within the operation.
-See [OWASP](https://en.wikipedia.org/wiki/OWASP) for examples.
-- [Vulnerability Management](https://en.wikipedia.org/wiki/Vulnerability_management) is keeping up-to-date with vulnerabilities in [Software Depenendencies](Software-Dependency-Risk).

-### Reacting

-Humans and machines have different areas of expertise, as shown in the below table.
-Since [Operational Risks]() are often novel, it's often not optimal to try and automate everything.
-And a good operation will consist of a mix of human and machine characteristics.
-Often, the "human" part of the Operation gets termed "support", and is responsible for dealing with all the outliers tbd/
+Since Humans and machines have different areas of expertise, and because [Operational Risks](Operational-Risk) are often novel, it's often not optimal to try and automate everything.
+A good operation will consist of a mix of human and machine actors, each playing to their strengths (see the table below).

 |Humans Are...                |Machines Are...              |
 |-----------------------------|-----------------------------|